-The project vicinity is characterized by a mix of residential, retail, office, nighttime entertainment and production/distribution/repair (PDR) uses.
-The scale of development in the project vicinity varies in height from one to six stories, with the majority of buildings consisting of two to four stories.
-Land uses on the same block as the project site include residential, office, bar, retail, hotel and non-profit organization uses.
-Additional land uses within one block of the project site include restaurant and PDR uses.
-Howard & Langton Mini Park is located approximately one block north of the project site.
-Victoria Manalo Draves Park is located approximately two blocks northeast.
+The project vicinity is characterized by a mix of residential, retail, storage, office, education, and religious uses.
+Development on the block varies in height from one to four stories, with the majority of buildings consisting of two stories.
+Land uses on the same block as the project site include retail, automobile repair, storage, and residential uses.
+The closest park is Howard and Langton Mini Park, located approximately 0.4-miles northeast of the project site.